chilupa/500-rule-of-photography/README.md

 ## 🚀 Live Demo

-The app is [live](https://chilupa.github.io/500th-rule-of-photography/) and deployed to GitHub Pages.
+The app is [live](https://develop.d3h3dygshkjxg9.amplifyapp.com/) and deployed to AWS Amplify.

 ## 💻 Development